 If you choose the wrong ladder or neglect the capabilities of the ladder you choose, it will increase the chances of you slipping and having an injury.

 Extension ladders are the most widespread options, thanks to their simplicity and great price.
 Other types include three-step and four-step ladders.
 To choose the best type of ladder, you need to consider the purpose of the ladder.

 You will need to choose a ladder that meets your requirements and your specifications.
 An appropriate height ensures effectiveness while enhancing safety.
 If most of your projects involve the ceiling, ensure that you choose a tall ladder.

 Most step ladders have three or four steps, but others, the taller models, have up to 8 steps, letting you reach the ceiling and other high places.

 Ladders are engineered to hold a specific level of weight based on the material of construction.
 Most of the ladders are designed with different weight settings and duty ratings.
 You can determine the weight rating by looking at the type and the grade of a ladder.
 The rating of a ladder shows the highest level of weight that a ladder carries.

 The weight rating of the ladder accounts for the person, the tools they are carrying on the tray, and the clothes they are wearing.
 If there are other items hanged on the ladder, their weight should also be considered.
 The total weight of all items held on the ladder should not exceed the duty rating of a ladder to ensure safety.
 Ladders are engineered to handle a variety of applications and all demands that come with those applications.

 For instance, a ladder that is used in a job site is designed for rugged construction pros.
-Such a ladder should be made of commercial or industry grade materials to last long.
+Such a ladder should be made of commercial or industry-grade materials to last long.
 The ladder should also have a high duty rating seeing that it is frequently used.
-Ladders used at home for simple tasks such as fixing bulbs and accessing the attic can have a low duty rating and lighter materials.
+Ladders used at home for simple tasks such as bulb fixing and the attic accessing can have a low duty rating and lighter materials.